wavemaker/docs/learn/create-prefab-using-d3-library-datamaps/index.md

         \]

         [![](../assets/mapprops_var.png)](../assets/mapprops_var.png)
-    2. with the following code, where we are defining colors for a few countries:
+    2. **ColorMap** with the following code, where we are defining colors for a few countries:

         {
           "USA": "#1f77b4",